 Most of these myths are laughable, though it’s surprising how many believe them.

 Eating carrots improves your vision.
-The mostly widely accepted fallacy, this myth began in World War II.
+The most widely accepted fallacy, this myth began in World War II.
 Britain’s air ministry developed a new and secret system that pinpointed Nazi aircraft before they could reach the English Channel.
 But Britain didn’t want the Germans to find out about the new technology so they formulated a rumor, hoping it was plausible.
 They claimed certain pilots attained “Cat’s Eyes” due to eating a lot of carrots.
 The rumor was so persuasive that British citizens started consuming massive amounts of carrots so they could see in the dark.
 Seventy-five years later, the majority of our society still believes it.
-The myth does have a little credibility, though; beta carotene may reduce the risk of cataracts and macular degeneration but it does not improve overall eyesight.
+The myth does have a little credibility, though; beta-carotene may reduce the risk of cataracts and macular degeneration but it does not improve overall eyesight.

 Carrots contain seeds.
 Though this myth is rare, it makes its way through potential gardeners interested in saving their own seeds.
 Carrots must be allowed to go to seed, meaning the green top must develop a thick stem with a flower atop.
 If the flower matures then dries, seeds may be harvested.
 But no seeds reside within the roots.